Kirsty MacColl: Career

 Her debut solo single "They Don't Know", released in 1979, peaked at number two on the Music Week airplay chart.
 However, a distributors' strike prevented copies of the single getting into record stores, and the single consequently failed to appear on the UK Singles Chart.

 MacColl recorded a follow-up single, "You Caught Me Out", but felt she lacked Stiff Records's full backing, and left the label shortly before the song was to be released.
 The single was pulled, and only a few "white label" promo copies of the single are known to exist.

 MacColl moved to Polydor Records in 1981.
 She had a number 14 UK hit with "There's a Guy Works Down the Chip Shop Swears He's Elvis", from her critically acclaimed debut album Desperate Character.
-In 1983, Polydor dropped her just as she had completed recording the songs for a planned second album (to be called Real) which used more synthesizers and had new wave-styled tracks.
+In 1983, Polydor dropped her just as she had completed recording the songs for a planned second album (to be called Real) which used more synthesisers and had new wave-styled tracks.
 She returned to Stiff, where pop singles such as "Terry" and "He's on the Beach" were unsuccessful, but a cover of Billy Bragg's "A New England" in 1985 reached number 7 on the UK charts.
 This included two extra verses specially written for her by Bragg.
 Also around this time, MacColl wrote and performed the theme song "London Girls" for Channel 4's short-lived sitcom Dream Stuffing (1984).

 In the United States, MacColl was perhaps best known as the writer of "They Don't Know".
 Tracey Ullman's recording of the song was a Billboard Top Ten hit.
 Ullman's version reached No. 8 on the US Hot 100 in April 1984 (and did even better in the UK, hitting No. 2 in September 1983).
 MacColl also sang back-up on the track, providing the "Baay-byy" because it was too high a pitch for Ullman.
 It was played over the closing credits of Ullman's HBO show Tracey Takes On... in 1996.
 Ullman also recorded three more of MacColl's songs, "You Broke My Heart In 17 Places" and "You Caught Me Out", as the title tracks of her first and second albums respectively, and "Terry" which was released as a single in 1985.

 In 1986, MacColl contributed backing vocals for the Smiths song "Ask".
 She contributed backing vocals to the Simple Minds 1984 album, Sparkle in the Rain.
 Her vocals can be heard on the tracks "Speed Your Love to Me" and "Street Hassle".